-Sources: ONS (including the Labour Force Survey) and Bank calculations peers, it is not the only economy to have observed a marked break in productivity growth around 2008.
+(b) the final estimate of GDP.
+Contributions may not sum to total due to seasonal adjustment (b) The final observations are based on Bank staff's projections for 2014 Q4.
+The error bands around those projections are wide. peers, it is not the only economy to have observed a marked break in productivity growth around 2008.
 The fact that many other economies have observed a similar stagnation suggests that the crisis itself, and the depth of the associated recession, have had a lasting impact (Chart 3.9).
 Previous analysis by Bank staff has identified several factors, such as the misallocation of capital, that are likely to have contributed to the weakness of productivity growth in the United Kingdom.
 The precise importance of different possible explanations, however, remains uncertain.(1)